 - Then ask a technician to write down the materials that would be needed for your house to be wired.

-Stages or phases of electrical house wiring.
+Stages of electrical house wiring.

 - Slab tubing